Contact Us

 Can I fly my drone at night?

-Yes, but only if your drone has anti-collision lights visible for at least three statute miles.
-Commercial pilots operating under Part 107 must complete appropriate training.
+Yes, you can legally fly drones at night if your aircraft is equipped with anti-collision lights visible from at least three statute miles.
+Commercial drone pilots operating under Part 107 must also complete the required night operations training.

 Can I fly my drone over people?

-You can fly over people only if your drone meets the FAA’s requirements for “Operations Over People” (Category 1-4).
-Heavier drones may require waivers or special permissions.
-Your drone must also have Remote I.D.
+Drone flights over people are only allowed if the aircraft meets the FAA’s “Operations Over People” requirements (Categories 1–4).
+Heavier drones may require special waivers or permissions.
+In all cases, your drone must comply with the Remote ID rule.

 Can I fly my drone indoors?